 After years of trying to sell or consign my first wedding dress, I finally let it go: I donated it to an organization that would auction it off and use the proceeds to buy Christmas gifts for low-income families.
 I can only hope they get enough money out of it to buy a little girl a doll with a ballgown of her own, which is probably where the idea was planted in my mind that I needed that dress to begin with.

-I wasn’t itching to get rid of it because it was a reminder, a ghost, of a broken marriage.
+I wasn’t itching to get rid of it because it was a ghost of a broken marriage.
 It was just taking up space (Its 11 layers of tulle weighed in at 40 lbs.).
-In fact, that gown actually made me think of my grandmother.
-It was she who literally insisted that I have it.
+In fact, that gown actually made me think of my grandmother and not my ex-husband.
+It was she who insisted that I have it.
 When she saw me in it, with all of the bells and whistles that we could have found on eBay for cheaper (the 4-part cathedral veil, the $200 Swarovski crystal tiara), she bought each piece that day.

 Regardless of divorce, women hang onto these relics that they will never wear again, nor will their daughters, and for what?
 If I get all introspective, I’d say it was a reminder that I lived the dream.
 Many little girls want that princess moment so badly, and I had proof that I had attained it.
 It was one of the most expensive and certainly most glamorous things I owned, but it was just one more item in a collection of things, one more possession to be destroyed in a hurricane or burned in a fire, and then what?
 Would I give a shit?
 (There’s my organizational branding for you.
 While deciding whether to keep or toss an object before you, ask yourself: Would I give a shit?)